volkyeth/Memetics-Research/source/content/Memes - the Building Blocks of Behaviour.md

 # Behaviour Coding Memes
 I see memes I've picked up throughout my life affecting my behaviour at a deeply unconscious level all the time.
 I sneeze like my dad and I clear my throat like my mum.
 I sit like my grandfather.
 When I enter a room I usually greet people with a 🤙 which I picked up from a coworker.
 # Non-Coding Memes
-One function of non-coding memes act as [[Meme Regulators]].
+One function of non-coding memes act as [[Memetic Regulators and Meme Expression]].
 When is a behaviour applied?
 You have many memes, many behaviours.
 There must be an if-this-then-that kind of structure that also is of a memetic nature that can regulate the expression of memes.

+Questions:
+- What are some example non-coding memes? #question
+- How do memes spread? #question